SPEIGHT’S NEW BROOM AND THE SECOND INTERCOLONIAL RAILWAY

 The crucial importance of mail services cannot be over-emphasised.
 Auden finished his poem with the line ‘For who can bear to feel himself forgotten?’
 Australians felt their isolation intensely, and went to extraordinary lengths and expense to provide communications.
 Often the grandest building in a town was the post office.
 Lonely servicemen in New Guinea later expressed it perfectly in song:-

-The overland rail service quickly took mail from the coastal steamships, so much so that a few months after the through service began the SS Emu had been withdrawn from the Melbourne – Adelaide route.
+The overland rail service quickly took mail from the coastal steamships, so much so that a few months after the through service began the mail steamer SS Emu had been withdrawn from the Melbourne – Adelaide route.
 Local ports between the cities were only left with a fortnightly service.

 Testing Newport’s Joint Stock Carriages

 Newport Workshops had not finished the new joint stock sitting cars before the race specials, but two weeks after the Melbourne Cup another through train was run, this time comprising several of Newport’s new composite carriages.
 They were Thow’s development of the Ashbury design, each with four 1st class and two 2nd class compartments, and were classed ABab; (A for 1st class, B for 2nd class, and the repeated code indicating a bogie vehicle).
-The composite design enabled one carriage to suffice for both classes when passenger demand was low: an important consideration at a time when locomotives were small and unnecessary weight meant inefficient working.
+The composite design enabled one carriage to suffice for both classes when passenger demand was low, an important consideration at a time when locomotives were small and unnecessary weight meant inefficient working.

-The Victorian Heads of Branches stayed in Adelaide a week to iron out arrangements for the joint working, maintenance and financial aspects of the co-operative venture.
+The Victorian Heads of Branches stayed in Adelaide a week to iron out agreements for the joint working, maintenance and financial aspects of the co-operative venture.
 On the return journey the train was run at express speeds to further test the new rolling stock.
-Mirls was very pleased with their performance.
+Mirls was very pleased with its performance.
 A seven man South Australian parliamentary commission, learning of the test trains return, secured an opportunistic overland visit to Melbourne and saved themselves several days on the sea journey.

-The Official Unceremonious Opening
+The Unceremonious Opening

 C . and E. Millar were concentrating on completing the station and facilities at Serviceton, by then an imposing two storey brick building in the middle of nowhere.
 What Sir James Service thought about this tribute to his name is unrecorded, but as one of the movers and shakers for Australian federation, it was fitting.
-However the inauguration of the second inter-colonial link was not to be even a pale shadow of the great event he attended as Victorian Premier at Albury in June 1883.
+However the inauguration of the second intercolonial link was not to be even a pale shadow of the great event he attended as Victorian Premier at Albury in June 1883.
 Service had since retired and the press were expecting a big celebration ‘at which the principal magnates of both colonies will be present.’

-C. and E. Millar had managed to make the Dimboola to Serviceton line for only £2,600 per mile, admittedly through easy country, but it showed what could be done.
-They were ready to hand it over when their contract finished on 1st January 1887, but the railway authorities were not ready.
-Only two days before the line should have opened the Commissioners were making arrangements with Customs for the handling of passenger’s luggage.
+C. and E. Millar had managed to make the Dimboola to Serviceton line for only £2,600 per mile.
+Admittedly it was laid through easy country, but it showed what could be done.
+They were ready to hand it over when their contract finished on 1st January 1887, but the railway authorities were still not ready.
+Only two days before the line should have opened the commissioners were making arrangements with Customs for the handling of passenger’s luggage.
 January 12th was announced, but the Government Printer did not have the timetables ready in time, so the through service was postponed yet again.

 Aboard the Boudoir car were sixteen passengers who were listed in the newspapers in the same manner as cabin passengers on ships.
 They were Mr. and Mrs. Bray, Messrs.
 Dunn, Arkwright, Laurie, Elliss, Barnfield, Harrison, Wiffen and Johnson.
-Also aboard the boudoir car were six ladies; Mesdames White, Vickers, Way, Beach and Misses Beach and Johnson.
+Also aboard the Boudoir car were six ladies: Mesdames White, Vickers, Way, Beach and Misses Beach and Johnson.
 Another fourteen passengers were comfortably seated in the six compartments of the composite car.
 Only Mr. Bray could be regarded as a VIP: he was Chief Secretary of the South Australian government.

 Despite the government’s disinterest, the railways determined not to let the occasion pass.
-Richard Speight had gone to Tasmania with William Greene to umpire the dispute about trackage rights and payments between the Tasmanian Main Line Railway Company and the Tasmanian Government Railways, but Commissioner Richard Ford and the Heads of Branches, along with several parliamentarians and a crowd of onlookers were on the platform to see the train off.
+Speight had gone to Tasmania with Greene to umpire the dispute about trackage rights and payments between the Tasmanian Main Line Railway Company and the Tasmanian Government Railways, but Commissioner Ford and the Heads of Branches, along with several parliamentarians and a crowd of onlookers were on the platform to see the train off.
 The Member for Wimmera, Walter Madden, led rousing cheers as they steamed away.
 And well he might, as many of his electors turned up at Horsham station in the wee hours of the morning to witness the train passing.
 That scene was probably repeated at every town, village and hamlet along the routes 508¾ miles.

 Customs, Federation and Mail

-Passengers were allowed smaller amounts of carry-on luggage, and this was inspected in the middle of the night by the Customs officer at Serviceton!
-It was becoming ridiculous, and the impending opening of the inter-colonial rail link between Sydney and Brisbane made it even more so.
-The Queensland Railways had already brought their 3’6”gauge line up to the border, and the last 15 miles of the standard gauge NSW line was in course of construction from Tenterfield.
+Passengers were allowed smaller amounts of carry-on luggage, but this was inspected in the middle of the night by the customs officer at Serviceton!
+It was becoming ridiculous, and the impending opening of the intercolonial rail link between Sydney and Brisbane made it even more so.
+The Queensland Railways had already brought their 3’6”gauge line up to the border, and the last 15 miles of the standard gauge NSW link was in course of construction from Tenterfield.

 Later that morning the Postmaster General himself, Charles Todd, supervised the loading of the mail for that afternoon’s Express.
 One van was for Victorian and Tasmanian bags, which would be sorted en route by two post office employees who would join the train at Serviceton.
 The mail for NSW and Queensland was loaded in another van.
-While the boudoir cars dazzled the public, it was the prosaic mail vans that were the real raison d’être of the Express.
+While the Boudoir cars dazzled the public, it was the prosaic mail vans that were the real raison d’être of the Express.
 The first class single fare had been set at £3 15s., plus 12s 6d., for a sleeping berth.
 Even the second class fare at £2 6s., meant that a journey on the Express was beyond the resources of the working man.
 But the train carried letters for everybody, and even a few days saved over delivery by sea was appreciated.

 The Official Ceremony that Wasn’t